curl/curl/docs/URL-SYNTAX.md

     http://[2001:1890:1112:1::20]/

+### IDNA

 If curl was built with International Domain Name (IDN) support, it can also handle host names using non-ASCII characters.

+curl supports IDN host names using the IDNA 2008 standard.
+This differs from browsers that follow the WHATWG URL spec, which dictates IDNA 2003 to be used.
+The two standards have a huge overlap but differ slightly, perhaps most famously in how they deal with the German "double s" (`ß`).

 ## Port number